 Raphaël Élizé was an early 20th century French politician and the first black mayor of a metropolitan town in France: Sablé-sur-Sarthe (Sarthe).
-He was born in 1911 in Martinique into a racially mixed family: Augustin, his father, a tax collector and active Freemason, and his mother, Jeanne, had eight children.
+He was born in 1891 in Martinique into a racially mixed family: Augustin, his father, a tax collector and active Freemason, and his mother, Jeanne, had eight children.

 In 1902, the family who lived in Saint-Pierre moved to Fort-de-France just before the Mount Pelée explosion.
 As Saint-Pierre refugees they resettled in France.
 Raphaël was 11 when he entered the French school system.
-He attended the best high schools in Paris (Lycée Montaigne and Saint-Louis) where he completed his studies and then enrolled in veterinary school in Lyons, graduating in the summer of 1914 just before the beginning of World War I.
+He attended the best high school in Paris (Lycée Montaigne and Saint-Louis), where he completed his studies and then enrolled in veterinary school in Lyons, graduating in the summer of 1914 just before the beginning of World War I.

-Twenty-three-year-old Élizé joined a colonial infantry regiment, first as private and then he was later assigned as the regiment’s veterinarian.
+Twenty-three-year-old Élizé joined a colonial infantry regiment, first as private, and then he was later assigned as the regiment’s veterinarian.
 During the war he received the Croix de Guerre.

 Élizé joined the socialist party (SFIO) in 1924.
-Five years later in 1929 he was elected mayor of Sablé making him the first black office holder in France in modern times.
+Five years later, in 1929, he was elected mayor of Sablé, making him the first black office holder in France in modern times.
 It was a particularly important achievement because Sablé was in a conservative and Catholic region.

 As mayor Élizé worked hard to modernize Sablé.
 He led the town in creating its first kindergarten, a community center, a public soccer field, and the first public swimming pool west of Paris.

 When France entered World War II in 1939, Élizé was mobilized into the army as a veterinarian with the rank of captain.
-After the fall of France to Nazi Germany on June 22, 1940, Élizé returned to Sablé but was removed from the office of mayor by the German Army which now occupied the town.
-In 1943 he entered the Resistance network to gather information about the Nazis and French collaborators.
+After the fall of France to Nazi Germany on June 22, 1940, Élizé returned to Sablé but was removed from the office of mayor by the German Army which occupied the town.
+In 1943, he entered the Resistance network to gather information about the Nazis and French collaborators.

-Élizé was arrested by the Nazis in November 1943 and sent to prison first in France and then to the Buchenwald Concentration Camp in east-central Germany in January 1944.
+Élizé was arrested by the Nazis in November 1943 and sent to prison, first in France and then to the Buchenwald Concentration Camp in east-central Germany in January 1944.
 One year later, on February 9, 1945, he was killed by an allied bomb during a bombing raid.

 The public square facing the town hall in Sablé was named after Élizé in 1946.
 A second public square in Le Mans was named after him in 2011.
-In 2013 the French government issued a stamp to honor his memory.
+In 2013, the French government issued a stamp to honor his memory.